benbalter/benbalter.github.com/_posts/2020-12-04-over-engineered-home-network-for-privacy-and-security.md

 ### And more!

-If you want to take things further, UniFi offers [a number of additional security-related features that you can enable as well](https://help.ui.com/hc/en-us/articles/360006893234-UniFi-USG-UDM-Configuring-Internet-Security-Settings):[^1]
+If you want to take things even further, there are a few more customizations to explore:

+* **Additional UniFi security features** - UniFi offers [a number of advanced security-related features that you can enable in parallel](https://help.ui.com/hc/en-us/articles/360006893234-UniFi-USG-UDM-Configuring-Internet-Security-Settings):[^1]
     * **Intrusion prevention system** (IPS) - Detect and disrupt activity associated with known malware
     * **Deep packet inspection** - Gain visibility into what applications and services devices are communicating with
     * **Endpoint scanner** - Scan devices on your network to identify their operating system and what services they expose
     * **Internal honeypot** - A fake server, attractive to malware, that triggers alerts if something tries to connect to it
+* **Block- and allow-lists** -  The whole point of a Pi-Hole is to block stuff.
+Once set up, you'll want to add/configure block- and allow-lists for your Pi-Hole. [firebog.net](https://firebog.net/) is the most popular meta-list.
+Beyond the ones listed there, I'd also recommend @StevenBlack's popular [lists](https://github.com/StevenBlack/hosts/) as well as @anudeepND's [popular allow list regular expression](https://github.com/anudeepND/whitelist) to ensure popular sites continue to work as expected.

-Finally, if the "Not secure" icon when accessing the Pi-Hole interface leaves you uneasy, you can [configure the Pi-Hole with a Let's Encrypt cert.](https://www.gilbertotorres.com/install-letsencrypt-ssl-into-pi-hole-server/) so that you can access the Pi-Hole admin interface over HTTPS.
+* **Configure the Pi-Hole with a Let's Encrypt cert** - If the "Not secure" icon when accessing the Pi-Hole interface leaves you uneasy, you can [configure the Pi-Hole with a Let's Encrypt cert.](https://www.gilbertotorres.com/install-letsencrypt-ssl-into-pi-hole-server/) so that you can access the Pi-Hole admin interface over HTTPS.

 ### Conclusion

 Almost nine months later, things are working better than expected.
-WiFi speeds are fast, ads are rare (I'm genuinely surprised when I see one), false positives are low (and easy to bypass), and I only accidentally unplugged the Raspberry Pi once (taking the entire network down in the process with it).
+WiFi speeds are fast (faster than my ISP advertises), ads are rare (I'm genuinely surprised when I see one), false positives are low (and easy to bypass), and I only accidentally unplugged the Raspberry Pi once (taking the entire network down in the process with it).
 It was a great project to put knowledge into practice (along with family GSuite and 1Password accounts, I recently heard it described as [rendering your home IT indistinguishable from a small business](https://twitter.com/rklau/status/1222674965951959040)), which I'd highly recommend if you're looking to level up your home-networking game, especially at a time when we're all spending more time at home working, browsing, and streaming.

 Something I missed?
 Have a tip from your own home network?
 Leave a comment below and let me know.